1. Introduction

 Frameworks are typically used in a high-level trigger environment, for reconstructing physics objects from detector signals, or for simulating physics processes.
 Many analysis needs can also be met by a data-processing framework.
 However, the HEP community tends to perform final-stage analysis using standalone applications.
 Phlex, therefore, aims to satisfy the data-processing needs of only physics reconstruction and simulation.

 1.1.
-Requirements Process
+Requirements Process and Framework Selection

 1.1.1.
 Requirements Ownership